rrobayna/dotfiles/README.md

 - an OS X configuration script
 - assorted extras

-The bootstrap.sh script is intended to simplify installation and backup actions for dotfiles and shell scripts.
+The bootstrap.sh script is intended to simplify the installation of dotfiles and shell scripts.

 *Warning: Using the bootstrap.sh script to install dotfiles will overwrite existing dotfiles and shell scripts.
 Proceed with caution!
 If you want to retain any of your personal dotfiles and scripts, you might want to perform a backup before installing.*